Hiring a summer nanny? Payroll and taxes, handled.See how →

 What Is a W-2, and Why Do You Need One?

 A W-2 (officially "Wage and Tax Statement") reports what you paid your employee and what taxes were withheld.
-It's the same form every employer in America uses—from giant corporations to you, paying your nanny.
+It's the same form every employer in America uses, from giant corporations to you, paying your nanny.

 Your employee needs their W-2 to file their personal tax return.
 The Social Security Administration needs a copy to track earnings.
 And you'll use the information when filing your own taxes.

-The deadline is January 31.
+The deadline is February 1, 2027 (not January 31, because that's a Sunday).
 You need to:

-1. Give your employee their copy by January 31
+1. Give your employee their copy by February 1, 2027

-2. File Copy A with the Social Security Administration by January 31
+2. File Copy A with the Social Security Administration by February 1, 2027

 New to nanny taxes?
 Start with our complete guide to nanny taxes for the basics, or see our nanny taxes overview for a quick summary with rates.